-Hemp seeds come from the hemp plant Cannabis sativa, which is the main source of concern with some people.
-Suffice to say, while hemp seeds do come from the same species as cannabis (marijuana), they actually only contain less than 0.5 % of the psychoactive compound in cannabis- tetrahydrocannabinol (THC)- making them safe to consume without the fear of accidentally inducing a mind-altering effect.
+Hemp seeds come from the hemp plant Cannabis sativa, which is the main source of concern for some people.
+Suffice to say, while hemp seeds do come from the same species as cannabis (marijuana), they only contain less than 0.5 % of the psychoactive compound in cannabis- tetrahydrocannabinol (THC)- making them safe to consume without the fear of accidentally inducing a mind-altering effect.

 Alleviates symptoms of PMS

-While premenstrual syndrome(PMS) seemingly makes one’s menstrual cycle appear worse than it actually is, eating hemp seeds may alleviate the symptoms.
+While premenstrual syndrome(PMS) seemingly makes one’s menstrual cycle appear worse than it is, eating hemp seeds may alleviate the symptoms.

-Researchers believe that PMS is caused by sensitivity to the prolactin, which is a hormone found in the body.
-GLA, found in hemp seeds, is an essential fatty acid which has been linked to reducing the effect of prolactin.
+Researchers believe PMS is caused by sensitivity to the prolactin, which is a hormone found in the body.
+GLA, found in hemp seeds, is an essential fatty acid that has been linked to reducing the effect of prolactin.
 Thus, as hemp seeds are high in GLA, there is a belief that hemp seeds can have the same effect.

 Be it a seed or a nut, it should come as no surprise that hemp seeds are incredibly dense in fiber, which is essential for a healthy digestive system.

-Hemp seeds are actually rich in both soluble and insoluble fiber.
+Hemp seeds are rich in both soluble and insoluble fiber.
 Soluble fiber not only helps to feed the probiotics in the gut as well as easing the passing of bowels, but it is also involved in the lowering of both the levels of LDL cholesterol (bad cholesterol) in the body and spikes in blood sugar.
 Insoluble fiber, on the other hand, helps to ease the movement of food and waste through the gut and intestines by adding bulk to your stool.
 This then reduces the chances of constipation and diarrhea.
-In fact, one study out of Hong Kong saw that a hemp seed pill treatment was incredibly effective in relieving functional constipation.
+In fact, one study out of Hong Kong saw that hemp seed pill treatment was incredibly effective in relieving functional constipation.

 Protects heart health

-Heart disease is the leading cause of death worldwide yet hemp seeds may help to change these statistics.
+Heart disease is the leading cause of death worldwide, yet hemp seeds may help to change these statistics.

 Hemp seeds in your diet

-Hemp seeds can be added to smoothies, yogurts, turned into a milk or even sprinkled onto salads.
-However, It’s important for athletes to note that while hemp seeds only contain traces of THC, there is a chance that it may be picked up on in urine tests as different manufacturers often supply seeds with levels of THC that exceed the legal limit- The U.S. only allows the growth of hemp seeds with THC concentrations no higher than 0.3 percent.
+Hemp seeds can be added to smoothies, yogurts, turned into milk, or even sprinkled onto salads.
+However, It’s important for athletes to note that while hemp seeds only contain traces of THC, there is a chance that they may be picked up on in urine tests as different manufacturers often supply seeds with levels of THC that exceed the legal limit- The U.S. only allows the growth of hemp seeds with THC concentrations no higher than 0.3 percent.
 Thus it’s important to educate yourself about the source of your hemp seeds.

 Want to know more?